NCAR/ccpp-framework/doc/briefing.md

 - **Three transient migration shims now live** (see §6.3b):
   `--legacy-mode` (2026-05-13), `--gfs-dim-aliases` (2026-05-21),
   and `--legacy-auto-clone-constituents` (2026-05-21).
-Each is isolated in its own module + grep-tag so removal is a single cleanup pass once the underlying legacy spelling is gone from host/scheme metadata.
+Each is isolated in its own module + grep-tag so the *framework-side* removal is a single cleanup pass.
+The gating work is on the host
-- **CCPP-SCM**: actively driving development — every build / runtime failure surfaced this month landed as a fix in capgen (rather than being patched around in the host).
-Most of the `phys_ps` group now builds end-to-end via `--legacy-mode` + `--gfs-dim-aliases`.
+  side: the legacy spelling has to be gone from host/scheme metadata first, and as of 2026-09-01 it is not (§6.3b status note).
-  On 2026-05-20 the per-arg-attribute validator caught **67 real metadata/Fortran disagreements** in the SCM physics tree (12 missing `kind = kind_phys` + 42 intent mismatches + a mix of optional-flag
+- **CCPP-SCM**: **transitioned to capgen v1** (2026-09-01), on
-  and bare-`real` cases); all fixed.
+  `feature/capgen-v1`.
+It drove most of the generator's hardening — every build / runtime failure it surfaced landed as a fix in capgen rather than a workaround in the host, which is why it was the proving ground for the other prebuild hosts.
+Still runs with `--legacy-mode` + `--gfs-dim-aliases`.
+On 2026-05-20 the per-arg-attribute validator caught **67 real metadata/Fortran disagreements** in the SCM physics tree (12 missing `kind = kind_phys` + 42 intent mismatches + a mix of optional-flag and bare-`real` cases); all fixed.
 - **Validator** now checks per-argument `intent`, `type`, `kind`, and